install Kubernetes on Debian 12 Bookworm

 # add kernel modules

-echo -e "overlay\nbr_netfilter" | sudo tee -a /etc/modules
+echo -e "overlay\nbr_netfilter" | tee -a /etc/modules

 modprobe br_netfilter